codeforeauclaire/snowparking/ionic/README.md

-This is the Ionic application readme for the Eau Claire Snowparking project [WIP]
+# Snowparking :: Ionic

+Reads from the Snowparking API to provide the citizens of Eau Claire snow parking emergency statuses.

 ## VMS Easy setup development environment